danse-inelastic/pyre/docs/pyreTutorials.rst

   --greeter=fancy-greeter

-tells pyre framework to use the component named "fancy-greeter" instead of the default component for the facility "greeter".
+tells pyre to use the component named "fancy-greeter" instead of the default component for the facility "greeter".
-Pyre framework then looks for this "fancy-greeter" component by looking for "fancy-greeter.odb" in a few directories (~/.pyre and current directory).
+Pyre then looks for this "fancy-greeter" component by looking for "fancy-greeter.odb" in a few directories (~/.pyre and current directory).
 The fancy-greeter.odb file must have a method "greeter", which